Why (we think) the James River deserved to win?

 - In 2012 the James enabled Richmond to be named Outside magazine’s “Best River Town in America”.

-We want to know why you feel the James River should win the 2019 Thiess International Riverprize!
-Share, tweet, post why YOU think the James River deserves this honor.
-It won’t impact the judging, but let’s all share our love for the James!
+We want to know why you feel the James River deserved to win the 2019 Thiess International Riverprize!
+Share, tweet, post what the James River means to you and why YOU think it deserves this honor!

 When JRA was founded in 1976, the James River was considered one of the most polluted rivers in the country with large sections declared dead or unfit for human use.
 Through four decades of consistent and continued effort, the James River has transformed from one of the most polluted in the country to one of the most improved.